National Poetry Month

-April marks the month where schools, libraries, publishers, poets, and booksellers celebrate the importance of poetry in our lives.
+April marks the month where we celebrate the importance of poetry in our lives.
 National Poetry Month was created in 1996 by the Academy of American Poets as a way to bring about awareness and appreciation of this genre.
 Some of the goals include reading poems, writing poems, and helping teachers bring poetry into the classroom.
 As the celebration grows year after year, more resources become available to help people explore and promote poetry.
 How will you celebrate it?

-In case you're unsure where to start, each day we will be providing a new way to celebrate National Poetry Month, and we hope the suggestions are helpful to discover the poet inside of you!
+In case you're unsure where to start, here are 30 ways to celebrate National Poetry Month, one for each day of the month.
+We hope the suggestions are helpful to discover the poet inside of you!

 - Write Poetry Each Day